tdwg/rs.tdwg.org/process/process-vocabulary.md

 ## 1.4 How to use this document

 This document explains the steps for processing a hand-generated CSV file using a Python script that is part of a Jupyter notebook.
+NOTE: term deprecations cannot be carried out using this workflow and they require a number of special steps.
+See the [notes at the start of the detailed Jupyter notebook](process_rs_tdwg_org.ipynb) for sepecific steps that are necessary for term deprecations.

 ### 1.4.1 Requirements